Susan W. Hayes, President & CEO

 Diane Hirshon, Office Manager

-Joe Lippi, Associate Director, Medical Education and Outreach
+Joe Lippi, Director of Medical Programs and Impact

 A northern California native, Joe received a bachelor's degree in psychology from Boston University and a master's degree in global health and population from the Harvard School of Public Health.
 He brings more than seven years of experience in the Public Health sector and has participated in numerous projects as a researcher and consultant.
 Joe joined ReSurge in 2013 and is excited to put his Public Health skills to use to help ReSurge increase its impact around the world.
 Today, Joe lives in San Francisco where he enjoys drinking fancy coffee and seeing live music.